-Fighting escalated in the second half of 2021 in Ma'rib, Shabwah and Al Bayda governorates, and is expected to further intensify.
-A potential siege of Ma'rib and expansion of conflict to Hodeidah port and further south could displaced hundreds of thousands of additional people and drive further shortages, inflation and depreciation of the local currency.
-Over 4 million people are already internally displaced.
-Price inflation and currency depreciation, which again sharply increased in late 2021, are particularly acute in the south, contributing to an increase in civil unrest.
-Due to depleting foreign currency reserves, the country - which is highly dependent on imports of fuel and food - is struggling to procure these goods.
-Resulting shortages, conflict and socio-economic challenges will also continue to hinder agricultural activities.
+Fighting escalated in the second half of 2021 in Ma'rib, Shabwah and Al Bayda governorates, and is expected to further intensify.200 A potential siege of Ma'rib and expansion of conflict to Hodeidah port and further south could displaced hundreds of thousands of additional people and drive further shortages, inflation and depreciation of the local currency.201 Over 4 million people are already internally displaced.202 Price inflation and currency depreciation, which again sharply increased in late 2021,203 are particularly acute in the south, contributing to an increase in civil unrest.204 Due to depleting foreign currency reserves, the country - which is highly dependent on imports of fuel and food - is struggling to procure these goods.
+Resulting shortages, ^{205, 206}conflict and socio-economic challenges will also continue to hinder agricultural activities.207

 The latest IPC analysis, issued in December 2020, projected that between January and June 2021, 16.1 million people were to experience Crisis or worse (IPC Phase 3 or above) levels of acute food insecurity, including 5 million people in Emergency (IPC Phase 4) and approximately 47 000 (a threefold increase from December 2020) in Catastrophe (IPC Phase 5), the latter located mainly in Al Jawf, Amran and Hajjah governorates.
-Malnutrition levels remain very high, with 19 out of the 35 zones having combined GAM rates above 15 percent and reaching 31 percent in Hodeidah.
-In 2021, more than 2.25 million children and more than 1 million pregnant and lactating women were affected by acute malnutrition.
-In update has been conducted since then, but Acute Food Insecurity and MAM IPC analyses are planned to take place in January 2022.
+Malnutrition levels remain very high, with 19 out of the 35 zones having combined GAM rates above 15 percent and reaching 31 percent in Hodeidah.208 In 2021, more than 2.25 million children and more than 1 million pregnant and lactating women were affected by acute malnutrition.209 No update has been conducted since then, but Acute Food Insecurity and MAM IPC analyses are planned to take place in January 2022.

-While increased levels of assistance between April and July 2021 contributed to a stabilization of food insecurity, key food insecurity indicators show a clear deterioration in the second half of 2021.
-Tood security monitoring data show a significant increase in food consumption scores across the north and south of Yemen since June last year - indicative evidence of a deteriorating food insecurity situation.
-Should humanitarian assistance decrease or be impacted by further constraints - currently very high - any gains are at risk of being lost.
-To be in the constraints of the currently very high - any gains are at risk of being lost.
+While increased levels of assistance between April and July 2021 contributed to a stabilization of food insecurity, key food insecurity indicators show a clear deterioration in the second half of 2021.210 Food security monitoring data show a significant increase in food consumption scores across the north and south of Yemen since June last year - indicative evidence of a deteriorating food insecurity situation.
+Should humanitarian assistance decrease or be impacted by further constraints - currently very high - any gains are at risk of being lost.211